thousandbrainsproject/tbp.plot/src/tbp/interactive/tutorials/data.md

     DataLocatorStep.key("field", value="evidence"),     # dict key inside the step dict
 ])
 ```

+A `DataLocator` is created using an ordered list of `DataLocatorStep` instances.
+Each `DataLocatorStep` points to a single step in the data path, distinct from a step in an episode.

-Then we can extract the data from the `DataParser`:
+We can extract the data from the `DataParser`:
 ```python
 parser.extract(loc_full) # returns 0.5
 ```